Sending

 As a result, each of the nodes will update their blockchain to include the latest transactions that have been moved from the memory pool (temporary storage) to the blockchain (permanent storage):

-And if your transaction was included in the block that has just been mined, then your transaction has been confirmed and the payment is complete.
+And if your transaction gets included in a block, then your transaction has been confirmed and the payment is complete.

 If not, you'll just have to keep waiting for your transaction to make it from the memory pool to the blockchain.